Idealized Global Models of Accretion Disks with Strong Toroidal Magnetic Fields: Summary and Discussion

 We show explicitly that the azimuthal field in the disk is continuously escaping along the vertical direction but is also replenished via a local dynamo.
 In the bulk of the disk interior to the circularization radius, radial advection of azimuthal magnetic field from larger radii is subdominant in sustaining the $\beta \sim 1$ state and the toroidal field (though it is important exterior to the circularization radius where the gas inflows more rapidly).
 In this sense shearing box simulations should be a reasonable approximation to the disk dynamics found here.
 Indeed our global results are broadly similar to the ``low-$\beta$ state'' zero-net-vertical-flux shearing box results of \citet{Squire2024rapidstronglymagnetizedaccretion}.

 We find that the gas first forms a highly magnetized ($\beta\ll1$) Keplerian disk, but then gradually collapses to a moderately magnetized ($\beta\sim1$) state from the inside out over $\sim 50-80$ orbits (\figu\ref{fig:pressure}).
-The disk also can be strongly magnetized with $\beta\ll 1$ and $\alpha \gg 1$ when the thermal scale height is not resolved (\figus\ref{fig:all_beta_slice}, \ref{fig:all_beta}, \ref{fig:beta_slice}, and \ref{fig:alpha}.).
+The disk also can be strongly magnetized with $\beta\ll 1$ and $\alpha \gg 1$ when the thermal scale height is not resolved (\figus\ref{fig:all_beta_slice}, \ref{fig:all_beta}, \ref{fig:beta_slice}, and \ref{fig:alpha}).
 However, when we resolve the thermal scale height with $\gtrsim 4$ cells, the disk slowly collapses to a disk with $\beta\sim 1$ in the midplane over $\sim 50-80$ orbits at the corresponding radius; the disk remains magnetically dominated with $\beta \ll 1$ well off the midplane.
+In the resolved runs, the dense midplane is close to thermal support, while much of the accretion occurs in the more strongly magnetized layers at $|z|\gtrsim H_\mathrm{th}$.

 The disk properties presented here bear some similarities to the strongly magnetized accretion disks found in related global simulations by \citet{Gaburov2012ApJ...758..103G}, \citet{Hopkins2024OJAp....7E..18H, Hopkins2024OJAp....7E..19H} and \citet{Guo2024arXiv240511711G}. \citet{Gaburov2012ApJ...758..103G} found the formation of a toroidally dominated $\beta\sim 0.1$ disk in simulations of accretion disks formed by molecular cloud disruption in galactic nuclei. \citet{Hopkins2024OJAp....7E..18H, Hopkins2024OJAp....7E..19H} performed simulations following the accretion flow onto a supermassive black hole (SMBH) in cosmological simulations from $\sim\,\mathrm{Mpc}$ scales and found a disk that is highly magnetized ($\beta\sim10^{-4}$), toroidal field-dominated, vertically supported by the strong magnetic pressure, with $\alpha\gg1$ due to the strong magnetic stress. \citet{Hopkins2025OJAp....8E..48H} re-ran a new case with a higher temperature floor of $10^6\,\mathrm{K}$ (see their Fig. 31) so that thermal scale height is resolved; they still found a strongly magnetized state with $\beta\ll1$ after $\sim 50$ orbits at inner boundary. \citet{Guo2024arXiv240511711G} found similar strongly-magnetized disks with $\beta\sim 10^{-3}$ when following the fueling of SMBH in elliptical galaxies from a turbulent cooling medium on galactic scales.